All residents have a yearlong operational staffing commitment designed to ensure that they gain experience and can function as a general pharmacist.

 In addition, residents are tasked with accepting a leadership/supervisory role on weekend shifts to build a broader array of skills.

 Leadership and Management

-Ambulatory and Transitional Care is a hybrid 11-month longitudinal learning experience that simultaneously exposes the resident to direct patient care in the emerging pharmacy practice areas of transitional and ambulatory care.
+Population Health is a hybrid eleven-month longitudinal learning experience that simultaneously exposes the resident to direct patient care in the emerging pharmacy practice areas of transitional and ambulatory care.
 The resident will gain experience and skill in transitioning a patient with complex chronic diseases from the inpatient to outpatient, and outpatient to home care settings.
 Patients and/or caregivers will be provided with medication and disease-state counseling and education in both inpatient and outpatient settings.

-The ambulatory care component is a 26-week longitudinal experience at a Capital Health clinic.
+The ambulatory care component is longitudinal experience at a Capital Health clinic working alongside a PGY2 resident and preceptor.
 The resident will work in the clinic setting with the medical team consisting of physicians, pharmacy preceptor, nurses, nurse practitioners, resident physicians and prescription assistance personnel.
 Each resident will spend half a year in the clinic on one weekday afternoon each week.

 Each resident will select an impactful research topic in an area of interest.
 Residents will complete all steps in the research process, including CITI training, study design, IRB approval, data collection and analysis.
-The research in progress will be presented as a poster at ASHP Midyear meeting and culminated with a platform presentation at Eastern States Conference and manuscript preparation in May.
+The research in progress will be presented as a poster at ASHP midyear meeting and culminate with a platform presentation at Eastern States Conference and manuscript preparation in May.

 Additional activities include formulary and clinical protocol/guideline management and participation in medication use evaluations.